JoshOrndorff/recipes/CONTRIBUTING.md

 It is time to tag a new release when either enough new features have been contributed that releasing makes sense, or, more likely, Substrate itself has tagged a new release.
-The release process also follows gitflow.
+The release process also follows [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 Creating a new release is usually initiated by the project maintainer, but the steps are outlined here nonetheless.

 1. Create a release branch off of `develop`.